fjose10/vsm-data-analysis/README.md

 # Magnetic Transition Analysis in LaFeO₃ Samples

-This project presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic transitions in LaFeO₃-based samples.
+This project presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic curves in LaFeO₃-based samples.

 ## Overview
 Two types of samples were studied: